stryker-mutator/stryker-net/CONTRIBUTING.md

 ## Community
 Do you want to help?
 Great!
 These are a few things you can do:

 * Evangelize mutation testing.
-Mutation testing is still relatively new, especially in JavaScript.
+Mutation testing is still relatively new, especially in .NET Core.
 Please help us get the word out there!
 * Share your stories in blog posts an on social media.
 Please inform us about it!
 Did you use Stryker?
 Your feedback is very valuable to us.
 Good and bad!
 Please contact us and let us know what you think